Protect Your Smile

 • Fractured tooth root

-• Tooth intrusion (i.e., tooth is driven back into the jaw)
+• Tooth intrusion (driven back into the jaw)

 • Broken facial bones

-• Any other trauma to the mouth that causes lacerations or bleeding
+• Trauma to the mouth causing lacerations or bleeding

-Sports that have a higher risk of dental injuries include:
+Sports with higher risk of dental injuries include:

 • Football